About first-party domains

 Before Tealium can issue a certificate for your site, you must prove that you own or control all the domains in your request.
 You can prove ownership using either DNS validation or email validation.

 We recommend DNS validation because it is usually a quicker process and because sometimes it can be difficult to track down who in your organization has access to the administrative emails.
-However, if you don’t have access to edit your domain’s DNS database, then you must use email validation.
+However, if you don’t have permission to edit your domain’s DNS database, then you must use email validation.

 DNS validation